annotation/text-fabric/docs/Api/App.md

             It does not harm performance if `highlights` maps lots of nodes outside the tuple as well.

-    ??? info "linked=1"
-        the number of the column whose cell contents is web-linked to the relevant passage
-        (the first column is column 1).

     ??? info "noneValues=None"
         A set of values for which no display should be generated.
         The default set is `None` and the strings `NA`, `none`, `unknown`.